Last Updated on by Michael Brockbank

 Personally, I’m working on a way to use both on this website without causing issues or conflicts.
 Eventually, I’ll probably just stick to one donation method.

-And, it would be nice to be able to earn referral bonuses.
+Though, it would be nice to be able to earn referral bonuses from Ko-fi.

 Which is the Better Option for You?

 Whether you’re interested in Buy Me a Coffee or Ko-fi, it all boils down to what the best site is for you to use for donations.
 Both of these platforms work exceptionally well, and I’ve made money from the two.

 Since it’s free to set up your own accounts, I suggest giving both a closer look.
 You may find elements of one that just simply win you over.